 Unfortunately, we do not assume any liability for transport damages!
 The mountain bikes will be protected carefully by using foam material and cardboards.

 Per team once a team partner change is possible until 1 month before the event starts.
 The team partner change fee comes to 50 €.
-The application has to be in written form.
-The according conditions once again can be found under § 2 (4) in our general terms and conditions.
-Please use our team partner change form and send it to firstname.lastname@example.org.
+The registration must be sent by email to email@example.com.

 Should one cyclist end the tour prematurely, his/her team partner still has the possibility to finish the tour alone (outside the official ranking).
 With this, he/she would be ranked as an individual finisher and could still receive his/her finisher tricot.

 The stages usually start at 9 am.